 MERP stands for Medical Expense Reimbursement Plan and is any plan or arrangement under which a business reimburses an employee for out-of-pocket medical expenses incurred by employees or their dependents.
 If administered correctly, all reimbursements are paid to the employee 100% tax-free.
-A MERP is not a Section 125 Plan, Cafeteria Plan, or Flexible Spending Account.
-Rather, it is a Section 105 Plan.

 How Does a MERP Work?

 A MERP is essentially a business expense account for healthcare - employees need to turn in receipts to get reimbursed.
 These receipts are required to be stored for up to 7 years for IRS auditing purposes.
 The IRS will not allow tax deductions via a MERP if the expenses were not qualified medical expenses.

 A business must set up a MERP (it cannot be set up by an individual).
 During plan set up, the business decides what types of medical expenses to reimburse.